Excellent new processors

 Better integrated graphics

 The Apple Mac mini has long been the cheapest way to own a Mac.
 Since its introduction in January 2005, the small form factor desktop Mac has offered a low-cost alternative to the all-in-one iMac or the high-end Mac Pro.

 Although it's sold without a keyboard, mouse or screen, everything else you need is in the box.
-It's internet-ready, through Ethernet or wireless N, and comes with OS X 10.8 Mountain Lion and all its bundled apps pre-installed.
+It's internet-ready, through Ethernet or wireless N, and comes with an operating system and all its bundled apps pre-installed.

 The more expensive late 2012 Mac mini reviewed here has a 2.3GHz quad-core Intel Core i7, a 1TB hard drive and costs $799.
 Both models offer 4GB of onboard RAM.